vinaysb/pymed/README.md

 > - Include two parameters that help to identify your service or application to our servers
 >   * _tool_ should be the name of the application, as a string value with no internal spaces, and
 >   * _email_ should be the e-mail address of the maintainer of the tool, and should be a valid e-mail address.

+## To Do
+- [ ] Add the ability to set/reduce the number of bins to make as less requests as possible

 ## Notice of Non-Affiliation and Disclaimer
 The author of this library is not affiliated, associated, authorized, endorsed by, or in any way officially connected with PubMed, or any of its subsidiaries or its affiliates.
 The official PubMed website can be found at https://www.ncbi.nlm.nih.gov/pubmed/.